 Tag: photoelectric smoke detector

-When it comes to protecting your home and family, choosing the right smoke alarm is key.
-One of the most effective solutions on the market today is the interconnected smoke detector, particularly those with photoelectric technology.
 But why is this type of smoke detector so important, and how can correct Australian Standard Certification (the red ‘5-ticks’ logo) give you the confidence you need in your purchase?
+Understanding the difference between certified and non-certified interconnected smoke detectors ensures you invest in a product that meets Queensland’s strict safety laws and provides maximum protection for your loved ones.
 Read on to find out!

-What Is An Interconnected Smoke Detector?
+What Are Interconnected Smoke Detectors?

 Why Photoelectric Smoke Detector Technology Matters